AmitKumarDas/Decisions/blogs/what_if_you_programmed.md

 ### What if you programmed ABC as XYZ
 Welcome back!
-Have you often come out with ideas that you think now is better than the earlier solution you implemented to a given problem statement.
+Have you often come out with ideas that you think is better than the earlier solution you implemented to a given problem statement.
 On the hindsight we are slaves to our first conclusion bias.
 Our brains shut off any other possibilities once it gets attracted to a particular solution.
 Human brains are wired to optimise its use of energy into approving an idea to being a great solution indeed stamping it as the only solution possible.
 It often relies on past